jmm/pathmodify/README.md

       expose: '...'
     }

-If you don't want to alias the `id` to something else, return anything else (or nothing).
+If you don't want to alias the `id` to something else, don't return anything.

 # node_modules

 As alluded to earlier, ordinarily you could store or symlink your application as something like `node_modules/app` and require its files from node like `require('app/something/whatever')`.
-But if you do that in browserify you lose the ability to apply transforms like:
+But if you do that in browserify you lose the ability to apply transforms programatically, like:

     browserify('./entry')
       .transform(some_transform)

 With this plugin you can get the best of both worlds by symlinking your application under `node_modules` and get the normal resolution behavior in node, and use the same paths in browserify by rewriting them to absolute paths (outside of `node_modules`) or paths relative to the requiring file.
-So if you have say `/somedir/src` synlinked as `node_modules/app`, configure this plugin and point browserify at entry files under `src`.
+So if you have say `/somedir/src` synlinked as `node_modules/app`, you can use pathmodify like this:

+    // Point browserify to `./src/...`, not `app/...` browserify('./src/entry')
+      .plugin(pathmodify(), {mods: [
+        pathmodify.mod.dir('app', path.join(__dirname, 'src'))
+      ]})